 Impairment loss.
-The Company recorded a \$24.7 million impairment loss on long-lived assets, which reduced the carrying value of certain property, plant, and equipment, and a leased ROU asset, at the Agri-Energy segment to its fair value.
-The impairments recorded to date relate to the determination to suspend production at the Luverne Facility and shift the plant into an idled, care and maintenance status during the third quarter of 2022.
+No impairment loss was recorded during the year ended December 31, 2023.
+During the year ended December 31, 2022, the Company recorded a \$24.7 million impairment loss on long-lived assets, which reduced the carrying value of certain property, plant, and equipment, and a leased right of use asset, at the Agri-Energy segment to its fair value.
+The impairments recorded relate to the determination to suspend production at the Luverne Facility and shift the plant into an idled, care and maintenance status during the third quarter of 2022.
 The impact of the one-time impairment charge of \$24.7 million was \$0.11 of basic and diluted impairment loss per share for the year ended December 31, 2022.
 See Note 4 to the Consolidated Financial Statements for additional information.

 Loss on disposal of assets.
-As a result of suspending the production of ethanol at the Luverne Facility, we wrote-off \$0.5 million of costs during the year ended December 31, 2022 related to ancillary equipment and spare parts that are no longer expected to be utilized at the Luverne Facility.
+The Company did not record a loss on disposal of assets for the year ended December 31, 2023.
+As a result of suspending the production of ethanol at the Luverne Facility, we wrote-off \$0.5 million of costs during the year ended December 31, 2022, related to ancillary equipment and spare parts that are no longer expected to be utilized at the Luverne Facility.
 The equipment and spare parts had been planned to be used in ethanol production.

 Loss from operations.
-The Company's loss from operations increased by \$42.4 million during the year ended December 31, 2022, compared to the year ended December 31, 2021, primarily due to the increased activities for our Net-Zero Projects and Verity Tracking project, as well as non-capitalizable costs for NZ1.
+The Company's loss from operations decreased by \$20.9 million during the year ended December 31, 2023, compared to the year ended December 31, 2022, primarily due to increased revenue from RNG operations and LG Chem licensing in 2023, as well as the prior year impairment loss, partially offset by the increase in costs for our Net-Zero, Verity, and USDA Climate-Smart Grant projects.

 Interest expense.
-Interest expense increased by \$0.9 million during the year ended December 31, 2022, compared to the year ended December 31, 2021, primarily due to the interest on the RNG Project bonds, which was capitalized into construction in process during the construction phase of our RNG Project in the prior periods.
+Interest expense increased by \$1.0 million during the year ended December 31, 2023, compared to the year ended December 31, 2022, primarily due to the interest on the 2021 Bonds, which was capitalized into construction in process during the construction phase of our RNG Project in the prior periods.

-Interest and dividend income.
-Interest and dividend income increased \$2.5 million during the year ended December 31, 2022, compared to the year ended December 31, 2021, primarily due to the higher interest rate earned on our investments and restricted cash.
+Interest and investment income.
+Interest and investment income increased \$15.6 million during the year ended December 31, 2023, compared to the year ended December 31, 2022, primarily due to an increase in interest earned on our cash equivalent investments as a result of higher interest rates.